 PaperFlux

 PaperFlux helps you read scientific papers faster by automatically extracting exact quotations, organizing them by category (e.g., contributions, limitations, claims, evidence), and annotating your PDFs with precise highlights.
 It also produces a concise, structured summary you can share or extend.
-The current version requires an OpenAI API key.
+PaperFlux works with either OpenAI or Anthropic (Claude) models; you select the backend in config.yaml and provide the matching API key.

 The Idea